yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

   "url": "https://httpbin.org/get"
 }
 ```
-We see that upstream has received header `"Foo": "Bar"` which was added by our custom middle-ware implemented as native Golang plugin in Tyk.
+We see that the upstream target has received the header `"Foo": "Bar"` which was added by our custom middleware implemented as a native Golang plugin in Tyk.

 ### Types of custom middleware supported by Tyk Golang plugins
-All four types of custom middle-wares are supported by Tyk Golang plugins.
-They represent different request's stages where Golang plugins can be added as part of the middleware chain.
+All four types of custom middleware are supported by Tyk Golang plugins.
+They represent different request stages where Golang plugins can be added as part of the middleware chain.
 Let's recap the meaning of all four types:

-- `"pre"` - contains array of middle-wares to be run before any others (i.e. before authentication)
+* `"pre"` - contains array of middle-wares to be run before any others (i.e. before authentication).
-- `"auth_check"` - contains only one middleware info, his middleware performs custom authentication and adds API key session info into request context
+* `"auth_check"` - contains only one middleware info, his middleware performs custom authentication and adds API key session info into request context.
-- `"post_auth_check"` - contains array of middle-wares to be run after authentication, at this point we have authenticated session API key for the given key (in request context) so we can perform any extra checks
+* `"post_auth_check"` - contains array of middle-wares to be run after authentication, at this point we have authenticated session API key for the given key (in request context) so we can perform any extra checks.
-- `"post"` - contains array of middle-wares to be run at the very end of middle-ware chain, at this point Tyk is about to do request round-trip to upstream
+* `"post"` - contains array of middle-wares to be run at the very end of middle-ware chain, at this point Tyk is about to request a round-trip to the upstream target.

-Golang plugin custom middle-wares with type `"auth_check"` can be used only if:
+Golang plugin custom middleware with the type of `"auth_check"` can be used only if:

-- API is protected, API spec has field set as `"use_keyless": false`
+* The API is protected, API spec has field set as `"use_keyless": false`
-- API spec has field set `"use_go_plugin_auth": true`
+* The API spec has field set `"use_go_plugin_auth": true`

 and `"post_auth_check"` can be used:

-- when API is protected, API spec has field set as `"use_keyless": false`
+* When the API is protected, the API spec has field set as `"use_keyless": false`
-- with any auth method specified in API spec
+* With any auth method specified in API spec

 > **NOTE**: These fields are populated automatically with correct values when you change authentication method for API in Tyk Dashboard

 ### Sending HTTP-response from Tyk Golang plugin

-It is possible to send response from Golang plugin custom middleware.
-So, in case HTTP response was sent:
+It is possible to send a response from the Golang plugin custom middleware.
+So in the case HTTP response was sent:

-- HTTP request processing is stopped and other middle-wares in chain won't be used
+* The HTTP request processing is stopped and other middle-wares in chain won't be used.
-- HTTP request round-trip to upstream won't happen
+* The HTTP request round-trip to upstream won't happen
-- analytics records will still be created and sent to analytics processing flow
+* Analytics records will still be created and sent to the analytics processing flow.

-Let's look at example how to send HTTP-response from Tyk Golang plugin.
-Imagine we need middleware which would send JSON with current time if request contains parameter `get_time=1` in request's query string:
+Let's look at example how to send a HTTP response from the Tyk Golang plugin.
+Imagine we need middleware which would send JSON with the current time if the request contains the parameter `get_time=1` in the request query string:

 ```go
 package main